pankaj6apr/roamrPrivacy/support.md

-# RoamR Support
+# Support
-Thank you for using **RoamR**!
+Thank you for using my app!
 If you need assistance, please review the information below or contact us directly.

 ### **Contact Us**
 If you have additional questions or need support, please email us at: